-Jon Goodman hosts a monthly Webcast, a 20 minute webinar for real estate brokers of topical wisdom.
+Jon Goodman hosts a monthly Webcast, a 5 to 10 minute webinar for real estate brokers of topical wisdom.
 Its FREE!
 There is no CE credit.
 Our goal is to give you insight into cutting-edge topics tossed out by the ever changing market and law.
-If you are interested in receiving an email alert when a new webcast is available, please email Brenda Bonilla to add your name to the list.
+If you are interested in receiving an email alert when a new webcast is available, please sign up here Subscribe to jon Goodman’s Webcast.

 We plan to webcast once a month.

 Jon Goodman’s Employing Broker Webinar– Frascona, Joiner, Goodman and Greenstein, P.C., Attorneys at Law, A Colorado Law Firm

 2/20/24: Is Buyer’s Termination Over “Loan Availability” Legit?
 What happens when a seller and a buyer disagree over whether the buyer’s termination of a contract due to lack of “loan availability” is legit?
 Watch this video to learn the four-step process to resolve these fights.
 This webcast links to other relevant webcasts: “Loan Termination” Splits in Two; Buyers Using Contingencies for Purposes Other than they were Intended; Earnest Money Release Revolution and one article on Mediation.

 1/2/24: Subject-To Transaction (III) – “How-To” for Common Styles of Subject-To Transactions.
 Watch this video to learn about the common styles of subject-to transactions and some the different risks of the common types of subject-to transactions.

 11/30/23: Subject-To Transaction (II) – Learning the Jargon and the Key Deal Points.
 This webcast is our second installment of our series about subject-to transactions.
 In it we explain the jargon and the major deal points of subject-to transactions.
 This webcast sets the stage for discussing risk management and the potential illegalities of some styles of subject-to transactions.